kobejohn/python_brisk_demo/readme.rst

 Introduction
 ============
-As an inexperienced opencv user, getting the BRISK feature descriptor working took some time.
-This is for anyone who is looking for an example.
+As an inexperienced opencv user, getting the feature detection working in python took some time.
+Then I realized that SIFT / SURF / everything that has some scale invariance in OpenCV was encumbered with patents.
+With BRISK, now there is a viable (sometimes better!) alternative.

+I hope this example helps anyone else who wants to get started in python with feature detection.

 Copyright